Hand and Wrist Fractures

-Fractures typically occur because some type of trauma puts force or impact on a bone and it breaks.
+Fractures typically occur because some type of trauma puts force or impact on a bone, and it breaks.
 A classic example is when someone falls and lands on an outstretched hand or wrist.
-The force from the fall in combination with the angle of the wrist may be sufficient to cause a fracture or break in the bone.
+The force from the fall, in combination with the angle of the wrist, may be strong enough to cause a fracture or break in the bone.
 More than one million fractures occur every year in the United States.

 - Sports injuries

 What are the symptoms of a broken hand or wrist?

 Symptoms of a hand or wrist fracture vary greatly, depending on the location and severity of the break.
 Common symptoms may include: